Die Geschichte der Dachträger: von Reisekoffern zu modernen Expeditionsplattformen

 From the 1970s to the 1990s, roof racks became an important part of travel and outdoor culture.

-They were used to transport more and more equipment, such as:
+They were used to transport an increasing amount of equipment, such as:

 • Surfboards